joshjdevl/libsodium-jni-algorand/README.md

 ## Manual AAR usage
 To use the AAR project as is (No .SO file imports needed).

 It is also possible to build the AAR library yourself using the provided scripts [linux](build-linux.sh) or [mac](build-mac.sh).
-After building the library open module settings and add the libsodium-jni-release.aar and/or libsodium-jni-debug.aar as a dependency.
+After building the library open module settings and add the libsodium-jni-algorand-release.aar and/or libsodium-jni-algorand-debug.aar as a dependency.

 ### Custom code usage
 To use the library with your own custom code, skip the aar file and add